Temperature-Dependent Dielectric Function of Calcium Fluoride: Introduction

 Here, we confirm that, although a traditional Sellmeier-type model is well suited in representing the optical data in the transparent region, it fails to represent the complicated structure found in the UV region, and in the IR region.
 Our first aim is to find a unified functional form which, for room temperature, covers the entire spectral range from the IR to the UV.
 Our second aim is to describe the temperature dependence of the dielectric function.
 In Ref.~\cite{PSEtAl2009}, the temperature dependence of the IR peak was described using an elaborate functional form.
 The temperature dependence in the visible region has been analyzed by temperature-dependent Sellmeier functional forms in Refs.~\cite{LeEtAl2015temp} and~\cite{ZhWaTh2023}.
 Our aim is to represent the temperature dependence of the dielectric function using an economic functional form that captures the temperature dependence in the IR and visible region and also reproduces the peaks in the UV region which are mostly temperature independent, and to confront the results with first-principles calculations in the UV region.

 This paper is organized as follows.
-In Sec.~\ref{sec2A}, we analyze, very briefly, the structure of the IR and UV resonances of \CaFT{}.
+In Sec.~\ref{sec2A} we analyze, very briefly, the structure of the IR and UV resonances of \CaFT{}.
 The IR peak, including its temperature dependence, is analyzed in Sec.~\ref{sec2B}.
 The UV peaks are analyzed in Sec.~\ref{sec2C}.
 Results for the temperature- and frequency-dependent dielectric function are discussed in Sec.~\ref{sec2D}.
-In Sec.~\ref{sec3}, we provide additional insight into the UV response of CaF$_2$ through TDDFT.
+In Sec.~\ref{sec3} we provide additional insight into the UV response of CaF$_2$ through TDDFT.
 Atom-surface potentials are calculated in Sec.~\ref{sec4}.
 Conclusions are reserved for Sec.~\ref{sec5}.
-A statistical analysis of the fit is described in Appendix~\ref{appa}, and an illustrative discussion of the natural cleavage planes is contained in Appendix~\ref{appb}.
+A statistical analysis of the fit is described in Appendix~\ref{appa}, and an illustrative discussion of the natural cleavage planes, of the crystal symmetry groups, and of other limiting factors, is contained in Appendix~\ref{appb}.
+Appendix~\ref{appc} is devoted to a comparison with available data sheets~\cite{CaF2hellma,CaF2corning}.
+Finally, in Appendix~\ref{appd}, we investigate the dielectric function of rutile, based on the RRCO model.